Der Weg einer Freiheit: Musical style

 Der Weg einer Freiheit are strongly influenced by the Scandinavian style of black metal.
 Their music has been compared with Agrypnie, their vocal style to that of Nocturno Culto of Darkthrone.
-Frontman and principal songwriter Nikita Kamprad named bands such as 1349, Orlog, Nocte Obducta, Negator, Imperium Dekadenz, Naglfar, Drautran, Emperor, and Dissection as musical references.
+Frontman and principal songwriter Nikita Kamprad named bands such as 1349, Orlog, Nocte Obducta, Negator, Imperium Dekadenz, Nagelfar, Drautran, Emperor, and Dissection as musical references.
 He also stated that he tries to follow a more progressive direction than that of his former band Frostgrim.

 The band's lyrics are written in German and focus on feelings of despair, memories, and the darker aspects of human society.
 Although Der Weg einer Freiheit describe themselves as a black metal band, they have no interest in the Satanist themes traditionally associated with the genre.